Frank--Wolfe algorithms for piecewise star-convex functions with a nonsmooth difference-of-convex structure: Introduction

-The following describes the manner in which this paper is organized.
-Some notations and auxiliary results are presented in Section~\ref{sec:Preliminares}.
-Section~\ref{secc3} presents the problem, the hypotheses required, and some related notations.
-Section~\ref{Sec:FW} is devoted to the formulation of the first version of the Frank-Wolfe algorithm, as well as its well definition and analysis of the sequence generated by it.
-Section~\ref{secc4} contains the formulation of the second version of the algorithm and its well definition and analysis.
-Finally, in Section~\ref{sec:conclusions}, some conclusions are presented.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:Preliminares} introduces the notation and collects auxiliary results.
+Section~\ref{secc3} presents the optimization problem, the standing assumptions, and related notation.
+In Section~\ref{Sec:StarConvex} we define \emph{piecewise star--convexity}, establish its main properties, and provide illustrative examples.
+Section~\ref{Sec:FW} is devoted to the proposed Frank--Wolfe algorithm, including its formulation, well-posedness, and the basic properties of the generated sequence.
+Section~\ref{Sec:StarConvexConvProp} analyzes the convergence properties of the method, and Section~\ref{Sec:StarConvexIntComplexity} derives the corresponding iteration--complexity bounds.
+Finally, Section~\ref{sec:conclusions} summarizes our conclusions.